- Feb 23

 7. Substance Use

 Both drugs and alcohol can lead to anxiety and panic attacks.
 For example, people who use methamphetamine commonly experience anxiety during intoxication and withdrawal.
-Often, people use substances to self-medicate and relieve symptoms of an anxiety disorder temporarily.
+People often use substances to self-medicate and temporarily relieve symptoms of an anxiety disorder.
 Once the drug or alcohol wears off, anxiety symptoms come back, sometimes worse than before.

 Using substances to relax can lead to addiction, which is known as a chronic disease.
 Like many other diseases, addiction is treatable with therapy, medication and support.